akazukin5151/metroani/settings/README.md

 The Seibu-Shinjuku line from Saginomiya to Seibu-Shinjuku, with a 2-second freeze duration and three train states (next, arriving, currently).
 Takes a long time to render the full video.

+## joban.json

+The Joban line from Toride to Mabashi (actually Kashiwa), with a 1-second freeze duration and one train state (next).
+The Joban Line doesn't use the Yamanote style in real life, so here is a mockup of one.

 ## dev.json

 The Seibu-Shinjuku line from Saginomiya to Seibu-Shinjuku, with a 1-second freeze duration and one train state (next).
 May change at any time; for development and debugging purposes, do not rely on this.
 Running `python metroani/metroani.py` will create a video with this setting.